255BITS/giles/README.md

 nextgen web tools and increase project momentum.

 ##Giles supports
-  * (CoffeeScript)[http://coffeescript.org/] - Incredible javascript compiler.
+  * [CoffeeScript](http://coffeescript.org/) - Incredible javascript compiler.
 Everything just seems to work better with coffeescript.
-  * (Stylus)[https://github.com/LearnBoost/stylus] - Fantastic css compiler.
+  * [Stylus](https://github.com/LearnBoost/stylus) - Fantastic css compiler.
 The variable/mixin support is extremely powerful.
-  * (Jade)[http://jade-lang.com/] - Cool HAML-like alternative to writing html.
-Check out the example here[LINK]. try it here[LINK]
+  * [Jade](http://jade-lang.com/) - Cool HAML-like alternative to writing html.
   * Your favorite language.
 Add it and issue a pull request.

 ###Giles is a command line tool and API for: